IdleLands/IdleLandsOld/README.md

 npm start
 ```

+##Important##
+Do you need to pause the environment or run an API command?
+Easy: hit enter.
+The game will pause, and you can hit enter to resume the game.

 While writing code, make sure it passes `coffeelint` -- the easy shortcut for this is `grunt dev`.

 Adding Content